How to attach legs to a table without apron

 Before you begin, make sure you have chosen table legs that complement the style and size of your tabletop.
 The legs should be sturdy enough and of the appropriate height for your desired table dimensions.

 Please remember that mounting plates are required for the legs.
-This will enable us to quickly and easily attach the legs, saving us extra time.
-Many online sellers have legs with mounting plates.
-This is Flowyline Design's strongest point.
-To save our clients time and money, mounting plates are included in every leg and base design.
+It helps answer the question "How to attach table legs?" easier and significantly saves more time.
+Many online sellers have legs with mounting plates, and you can also find this type of product on our website.
+To save our clients time and money, mounting plates are included in every furniture legs and base design.

 Select a table leg style that suits the style and size of your tabletop